Parking Rules and Regulations

 All accidents involving moving vehicles which occur on College property must be reported immediately to the Department of Campus Public Safety.

-- Parking Authority:
+- Parking and Traffic Enforcement Authority:

 Authority to establish regulations covering the policing, control and registration of motor vehicles is found in ORS 341.300.